-Hand-in-hand with Writer’s Block is a common mistake most writers (I’m raising my hand) make or have made.
-That mistake is Editing While Writing.
+One mistake most writers (I’m raising my hand) make or have made is Editing While Writing.
 Big mistake!
 Why?
 Because stopping to correct grammar, syntax, spelling, and moving paragraphs around halts the creative juices and interrupts the writing process.
 I coach writers to JUST WRITE.
 Forget grammar and all the other stuff.
 Get your thoughts on paper.
 Do a “brain dump.”
-Then, when you are finished, you can take the next step to fix everything.
+When you are finished, you can take the next step to fix everything.

 #3 Don't Get Hung-up